Exponential martingales and changes of measure for counting processes: Summary of results

-The rest of the paper is organized as follows.
-In Section \ref{sec:SuffUI}, we present the prerequisites for the main results.
+The remainder of the paper is organized as follows.
 In Section \ref{sec:Examples}, we give some examples of applications of the results.
-Appendix \ref{sec:Proofs} contains proofs.
+In Section \ref{sec:SuffUI}, we present the proof of the main results.
+Appendix \ref{sec:Proofs} contains supplementary results for Section \ref{sec:Examples}.